seandstewart/bardly/pending/romances/pericles/11-player.md

 *She moves*

 **THAISA**
-...O dear Diana,
+...
+O dear Diana,
 Where am I?
 Where's my lord?
 What world is this?

 **Second Gentleman**
 Is not this strange? ...

 **First Gentleman**
-...Most rare. ...
+...
+Most rare. ...

 **CERIMON**
-...Hush, my gentle neighbours!
+...
+Hush, my gentle neighbours!
 Lend me your hands; to the next chamber bear her.
 Get linen: now this matter must be look'd to,
 For her relapse is mortal.
 Come, come;